tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 * [OpenAPI specification documentation](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md).
 The specification documentation is technical and takes a little getting used to, but you'll no doubt consult it frequently when describing your API.
 It's a long, single page document to facilitate findability through Ctrl+F.

 {: .note}
 There are other Swagger/OpenAPI tutorials online, but make sure you follow tutorials for the [3.0 version of the API](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) rather than [2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
 Version 3.0 was [released in July 2017](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#appendix-a-revision-history).
-3.0 is substantially different from 2.0.
+3.0 is substantially different from 2.0. ([Version 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) was released in December 2017 and makes minor improvements to 3.0.
+Note that whenever I refer to 3.0, I'm referring to 3.x, meaning any incremental dot release from the 3.0 line.)

 ## How my OpenAPI/Swagger tutorial is different